mlan/docker-postfix-amavis/README.md

 The unlock file approach was selected since it is difficult to accidentally _create_ a file.

-In the rare event that want to modify the configuration of an existing container you can override the default behavior by setting `FORCE_CONFIG` to a no-empty string.
+In the rare event that want to modify the configuration of an existing container you can override the default behavior by setting `FORCE_CONFIG=OVERWRITE` to a no-empty string.

 ## Environment variables